byrge/hugo_byrgeleeuwangh/content/posts/tag-manager/structured-content-with-gtm/index.md

 keywords: ["gtm","ld+json", "google tag manager"]
 author: "Byrge Leeuwangh"
 draft: false
+summary: "Adding structured data can be done in many different ways.
+One of them is by using Google Tag Manager.
+The advantage of structured data is to enrich your SERP Results.
+This article is about how to implement structured data, ld+json, using the Tag Manager and how to test your structured data."
 ---

 ## How to implement structured data with Google Tag Manager